 1. Office-first hybrid work model

-A company implementing an office-first hybrid work model expects the on-site presence of its employees most of the time and gives them the option to work remotely for a few days each pay period.
+A company implementing an office-first hybrid work model expects its employees to be on-site most of the time and allows them to work remotely for a few days each pay period.

-This model is generally preferred by companies that perceive in-person collaboration at a physical location as fruitful for the business and expect to drive better results from it.
-They don’t mind occasional remote activity but prefer employees to commute to a physical location in general.
+This model is popular with companies that perceive in-person collaboration at a physical location as fruitful for the business and expect to drive better results from it.
+These businesses don’t mind occasional remote activity but prefer employees be on site the vast majority of the time.

 The advantages of implementing the office-first hybrid work model include: